 To find out what general costs are included or excluded in the course fees, such as textbooks and travel expenses, please click here

-Accreditation: Currently seeking accreditation by the British Psychological Society (BPS)
+Accreditation: British Psychological Society (BPS)

 Work Placements: Students may have the opportunity to volunteer in occupational practice-related placements - this is independent from the programme and non-credit bearing.